kohlhofer/Crossings/chapters/chapter-10.md

 Nothing waits there but driftwood and the smell of mud.
 The shore is littered with river trash—bleached logs, plastic bottles, tangles of fishing line.
 The sand gives way to marsh grass, then to the dark line of trees beyond.

 A splash from the shallows, sudden and quick.
 Footsteps, perhaps, or a night animal disturbed.
-The sound fades into the marsh grass, and the darkness swallows whatever made it.
+The sound of someone moving through water, then silence.
+The darkness swallows whatever made it, leaving only the faint scent of tobacco smoke drifting on the night air.

 He raises his hand, palm open toward the darkness.
 A gesture small and brief, directed at nothing and everything.
 Reed nods to him.
 He pushes off from the sand, the boat rocking as it slips back into the current.
 The old man turns the bow downstream, his oars finding their rhythm again.